 In 2016 I attended a business EXPO in Dumfries.
-Although I was not interviewed, my stands (Tosh Lubek Productions and Websites Love Video) appeared prominently near the start of the report.
+Although I was not interviewed, my exhibition stand (Tosh Lubek Productions and Websites Love Video) appeared prominently at the start of the report.
 I asked ITV, the main terrestrial commercial broadcaster in the UK, if I could use the clip.
 I was given the video file and a free license to use it.
 All I had to do was acknowledge that the clip was supplied under license and ITV held the copyright.
-Now that I had the clip and permission to use it I was able to use it on a post on my website and on social media.
+Now that I had the clip and permission to use it, I was able to use it on my website and social media.

 21. Stay in touch

-Nurturing good relationships with local, national and international journalists can be worthwhile for your company.
-Not only can you can some good PR but it can help cement your position as an industry expert.
+Nurturing good relationships with local, national, and international journalists can be worthwhile for your company.
+Not only can you get some good PR, but it can help cement your position as an industry expert.

 After you have been interviewed ensure you follow up with a thank you to the journalist.
 Fostering a good relationship can be to your advantage, especially if you have newsworthy developments in your business.
 Also, remind the journalist that you, as an expert in your field, would be available for interview or comment in the future.